Saturday, May 7, 2011

 2005: Akon debuted at #1 in the U.K. with "Lonely" while his album Trouble moved to #1 as well.

-2008: Maurice White and Phillip Bailey of Earth, Wind & Fire and Steve Winwood were given honorary Doctorate degrees from Berklee College of Music in Boston.
+2008: Maurice White and Philip Bailey of Earth, Wind & Fire and Steve Winwood were given honorary Doctorate degrees from Berklee College of Music in Boston.

-2008: Eddy Arnold, who had 22 hits early in the Rock Era, including "Make the World Go Away" in 1965, died one week shy of his 90th birthday at a nursing home in Nashville, Tennessee.
+2008: Eddy Arnold, who had 22 hits early in the Rock Era, including "Make The World Go Away" in 1965, died one week shy of his 90th birthday of natural causes at a nursing home in Nashville, Tennessee.

 2010: Quincy Jones received an honorary Doctorate of Music from Indiana University.